Drug Abuse Case Study: Arjun’s Struggle Against Drug Dependence

 • Severe Opioid Use Disorder

-We explained to the family that Arjun's body and mind were both deeply affected, and both needed healing, which would require hospitalisation, also known as an inpatient rehab program.
+• We informed the family that Arjun's body and mind were both hit hard and needed to be healed, and that would need to be done in the hospital or through an inpatient rehab program.

 Treatment

-We planned Arjun's de-addiction treatment in four phases.
-Together, the four phases were a 16-week recovery program.
-The program consisted of medical detox, psychiatric therapy, behaviour correction, and emotional rebuilding.
+We segmented Arjun's de-addiction process into four phases.
+The four phases together made up a 16-week recovery program.
+The program included medical detox, psychiatric counselling, correction of behaviour, and reconstruction of emotions.

 Rehabilitation Program